 Earth's Mantle

 The Earth's mantle, the layer beneath the crust, is more dense than the crust and atmosphere.
-It is a thick, mostly solid layer that makes up the majority of the Earth's volume.
+Still, it is a thick, mostly solid layer that makes up the majority of the Earth's volume.
 The mantle is composed of silicate rocks that are denser than the rocks of the crust.
 The density of the mantle increases with depth due to the increasing pressure.

 Earth's Core

 The Earth's core is the innermost layer of our planet.
-It is composed primarily of iron and nickel and is divided into a solid inner core and a liquid outer core.
+So it is composed primarily of iron and nickel and is divided into a solid inner core and a liquid outer core.
 The core is the densest layer of the Earth, with a density that is several times higher than the density of the crust or mantle.

 The high density of the core is due to the fact that it is composed of heavy elements and is subjected to immense pressure.
 The liquid outer core is responsible for generating the Earth's magnetic field through a process known as the geodynamo.
 The solid inner core is thought to be slowly growing as the Earth cools, and its density and structure influence the dynamics of the outer core and the magnetic field.